 My journey from Atlanta, GA takes me to beautiful Lansing, Michigan as a doctoral student in vocal performance at the Michigan State University.
 I thank God for the years of service I was able to render as interim music director at Atlanta First United Methodist Church, and for all the lessons of faith and endurance that led me to this new time and place.
 I’m confident that our time together will yield sincere, effective worship to God and encouraging engagement for the thriving Eastminster community through the power of music.

 I do hope that my excitement to lead in this endeavor and capacity is met with your prayer and support.
 We’re doing a great work together, and, together, we will sing, play, clap, and worship our way to a glorious future!

 The Eastminster Hand Bell Choir is a group of adult ringers which meets for weekly rehearsals on Thursdays at 6 p.m. in the Green Room.
-The group, directed by our Heather Myer, provides music for the 10 AM worship service one Sunday a month from November through May.
+The group, directed by our Heather Myer, provides music for a 10 AM worship service every several weeks.

 The Hand Bell Choir rings on Eastminster’s four-octave set of Schulmerich handbells.